Course Browser

 • Class participation

-This fall-only survey course is designed to provide students, particularly those with no background in the topic, with an overview of the American legal architecture related to the U.S. security enterprise.
+This fall-only survey course is designed to provide students (particularly those with no background in the topic) with an overview of the American legal architecture related to the U.S. security enterprise.
 The class will also examine related issues that arise "in the news."
-It is aimed not only at students considering a career in government or the military, but also for those headed to private practice who appreciate that the U.S.’s $778 billion defense budget, ($2 trillion in defense outlays worldwide), impact virtually all potential clients.
+It is aimed not only at students considering a career in government or the military but also for those headed to private practice, including those who appreciate that the U.S.’s $849 billion ($2 trillion in defense outlays worldwide) impacts virtually all potential clients.

-The course includes analyzing the constitutional structure governing national security matters, and the role played by the three branches of government (with special emphasis on Presidential power).
-It will also examine governmental surveillance, the investigation and prosecution of national security cases, as well as First Amendment issues related to national security.
+The course includes analyzing the constitutional structure governing national security matters and the role played by the three branches of government (with special emphasis on Presidential power).
+It will also examine domestic authority for the use of force overseas, governmental surveillance, the investigation and prosecution of national security cases, as well as First Amendment issues and environmental matters related to national security.
 In addition, homeland security issues (to include the domestic use of the armed forces), security-based travel restrictions, public health emergencies, civil-military relations, and the impact of national security issues on business transactions will be reviewed.
-The textbook for this course will be Dycus, et al., National Security Law (7th ed., 2020) ISBN9781543806793 as well as the National Security Law and Counterterrorism Law 2022-2023 Supplement.
+The textbook for this course will be Dycus, et al., National Security Law (7th ed., 2020).
 Other materials may be provided as necessary.
-The instructors will offer practical, real-world perspectives on the issues discussed based on their extensive careers in government.
+The instructor will offer practical, real-world perspectives on the issues discussed based on their extensive careers in government.

 There is one assigned time block for the course, but the structure of classes may vary, and students may be divided into sections, discussion groups, and panels.